EFlynn7778/rotary-controller-python/README.md

 Added thread length ability.

 Complete threading cycle with user control at each step.
 Can set the thread length, start the cycle, and the system will automatically stop at the specified length.
-Back off in X , then press the button to return to the starting position, press it again to start a next cutting pass.
+Back off in X , then press the button to return to the starting position, press it again to start the next cutting pass.
 Repeat until thread depth reached.

 UI Modifications For Lathe Specific Use and personal preference.